yiisoft/validator/docs/guide/built-in-rules-callback.md

 ## Examples

-### Adding and applying validation missing in built-in rules to current attribute's value
+### Value validation

+`Callback` rule can be used to add validation missing in built-in rules for a single attribute's value.
 Below is the example verifying that a value is a valid [YAML] string (additionally requires `yaml` PHP extension):

 ```php
 use Exception;